Zaozhuang: Administration

 These are further divided into 62 township-level divisions, including 44 towns, two townships and 16 subdistricts.

 Coal-Mining History

-Zaozhuang City long been important in coal-mining in China.
-The coal mining were developed prior to World War II, although it was severely damaged during the latter part of World War II.
-In 1954, the coal production brought back in production, since then it modernized the progress and connects those of Jiawang and Xuzhou in northern Jiangsu province.
-After years of economic restructuring and environmental remediation, Zaozhuang is now back to an eco-friendly city.
+Zaozhuang City plays a significant role in coal mining in China.
+Coal mining in Zaozhuang dates back to the early Ming dynasty, where villagers dug pits to obtain coal.
+Although the coal mining industry in Zaozhuang was well-developed prior to World War II, it was severely affected during the Second Sino-Japanese War.
+In 1954, the coal-mining in Zaozhuang was revived.
+In the 1980s, 50% of the coal supplied to the Jiangsu-Zhejiang-Shanghai region was sourced from Zaozhuang.
+After years of economic restructuring and environmental remediation, Zaozhuang is now an eco-friendly city.

 Geography

 Zaozhuang City is located in the southern part of the low hills of Luzhong, and belongs to the Huanghuai Plain.
 The terrain is high in the north, low in the south, low in the east and low in the west, and it is inclined to the northeast to the southwest.
 The mountain in the northern Shanting District is 620 meters above sea level, which is the highest point in the city.
 The mountains, such as the Lianqing Mountain and the Baoji Mountain, are more than 500 meters above sea level, and the mountains are undulating and swaying in the north of the city.
 Holding 580 meters above sea level, it is called "the first of the seventy-two scorpions."
 The western lakeside and the coastal zone have the lowest terrain and flat ground, with an altitude of 30–40 meters and a minimum elevation of 24.5 meters.
 The topography and landforms in the territory are relatively complex, forming many types of landforms such as low mountains, hills, piedmont plains, floodplains, and lakes along the lake.
 The hills account for 54.6% of the total area, the plains account for 26.6% of the total area, and the depression accounts for 18.8% of the total area.